aaron-grau/curic/javascript/readings/client-side-javascript.md

 Often, MDN provides polyfills for applicable functions.
 The above is copied from the [MDN documentation][mdn-includes] for `String.prototype.includes`.

 As one might imagine, including polyfills for every ES6 function you use in every file can be somewhat exhausting, annoying, and ugly.
-Polyfills provide a quick stopgap, but we can do better which brings us to solution number three.
+Polyfills provide a quick stopgap, but we can do better.
+This brings us to solution number three.

-3. **Compile to ES5.** Yup, seems a little counterintuitive - why even bother writing ES6 if we're just going to translate back to ES5 anyways?
+3. **Transpile to ES5.** Yup, seems a little counterintuitive - why even bother writing ES6 if we're just going to translate back to ES5 anyways?
 The answer: ES6 provides us with several elegant and useful features.
 We like ES6, and hope that it'll one day be compatible with all browser environments.
-In the meantime, we can use simple tools like [Babel][babel] to compile our ES6 and maintain backwards compatibility.
-Ultimately, this is the solution that we will use when we move forth to React.
-More instructions on how to use babel when the time comes.
+In the meantime, we can use simple tools like [Babel][babel] to transpile our ES6 into ES5 and thereby maintain backwards compatibility.
+Ultimately, this is the approach that we will use in React.
+Look for more instructions on how to use `babel` later in the course.

 [compatibility-table]: https://kangax.github.io/compat-table/es6/
 [mdn-includes]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes